Church and Society awards three different grants available to United Methodist congregations and groups related to the UMC. Apply by September 4!

 - an Ecumenical group/organization working with and through at least one United Methodist agency or organization, whose program impacts at least one United Methodist local church.

-August 10th for the October funding cycle
+September 4 for the Fall funding cycle

-Peace With Justice Grants
+Peace with Justice Grants

 Applicants must work toward achieving at least one of the following objectives: